NRS08/clock/README.md

 # Analog Clock
-A basic analog clock made with HTML CSS AND JacaScript!
+A basic analog clock made with HTML CSS AND JavaScript!